OutSystems/docs-product/src/setup-maintain/setup/possible-setups/infra-architecture/infra-architecture.md

 ### Database

-You can choose to deploy your environment databases on Microsoft SQL Server, Azure SQL Database or Oracle.
+You can choose to deploy your environment databases on Microsoft SQL Server, Azure SQL Database, or Oracle.
 For SQL and Azure databases you need to configure three catalogs, for Oracle, three schemas:

 * Platform database